A Newberry Library adult education class. Summer 2026. Tuesdays 2:00-4:00pm (CT), by Zoom, July 21 through August 11. Registration information here.

 This class is structured around a film and a text.
 By seeing either recommended version of the film first, students should arrive at the first session with 1) the overall story of the play in mind, 2) reactions to the play’s characters and themes, 3) questions about plot, and 4) questions about Shakespeare’s life and times.

-At the first session, we’ll share opinions about the two film versions and view specific scenes from each film in order to get a sense of how A Midsummer Night’s Dream “works.”
+At the first session, we’ll share our reactions to the two film versions and view specific scenes from each film in order to get a sense of how A Midsummer Night’s Dream “works.”
 I’ll introduce fundamental matters of Shakespeare’s theatrical world and establish some of the biographical and social context for this play.
 I’ll then introduce basic approaches to reading a Shakespeare text, in preparation for the next session.

 No AI technology will be used in the development or presentation of lectures and class materials.